yazgoo/ensime-vim/README.md

     $ sudo apt-get install vim-gnome

+You should also export your BROWSER variable, for example in your bashrc:

+    export BROWSER=firefox

 You need to clone this repository first.
-All the following commands should be run from your scala directory.
+All the following commands should be ran from your scala directory.

 First you need ensime sbt plugin: